UNITED24 - Make a charitable donation in support of Ukraine!

 In 1939, The Luftwaffe was arguably the world's best-equipped and -trained air force.
 Its fighters were second to none, and their pilots had a tactical system superior to any other in the world.
 In campaigns over Poland, Norway, the Low Countries and France, they carried all before them.
 Only in the summer of 1940 did they fail by a narrow margin in achieving air superiority over England.
 The Battle of Britain began on July 10, 1940.
 Germany could easily have won the Battle of Britain, but it committed too many costly errors.
 Although the Luftwaffe was spread thin by a large war theater and constant battles, it still possessed almost 2,000 airplanes, many more than Britain's 675.
 At one point, Hitler complained to Goering that "you have apparently shot down more aircraft than the British ever possessed."

-The legend of Manfred von Richthofen, aka the Red Baron v the top-scoring pilot of World War I, which was promoted by Commander-in-Chief Hermann Goering to enhance his own image, became a paradigm.
+The legend of Manfred von Richthofen, aka the Red Baron as the top-scoring pilot of World War I, which was promoted by Commander-in-Chief Hermann Goering to enhance his own image, became a paradigm.
 Hermann Goering and other Nazi leaders overlooked no opportunities to compare their "boys in blue" with Boelke, Immelmann, Werner Voss, and the legendary Manfred von Richthofen of World War I fame.
 What mattered most to German fighter-pilots was a high victory score and decorations, at the expense of all else.
 The result was often an unseemly race for the top spot, which had a pernicious effect on the efficacy of German air combat.

+Throughout the trial, Göring kept on maintaining that “final solution” was a mistranslation of the word endloesung and it meant total solution.
 After his own admissions to the Tribunal at Nuremberg, from the positions which he held, the conferences he attended, and the public words he uttered, there can remain no doubt that Goering was the moving force for aggressive war second only to Hitler.
 He was the planner and prime mover in the military and diplomatic preparation for war which Germany pursued.

 Even by the early days of WWII, Marshall Goering and his Nazi art thieves had confiscated a vast collection of paintings owned by Jewish families.
 In just a few years, the Nazis amassed 8,000 paintings, while selling off unworthy pictures by such degenerate artists as Picasso and Matisse.
 For the fulsomeness of that number, consider it took Washington's National Gallery a half century to reach 5,000 paintings.